These are the top things to do on the Mornington Peninsula

 Tackle the high ropes adventure courses and mazes.
 (Image: Visit Victoria)

-If you have kids, make a beeline for The Enchanted Adventure Garden at Arthurs Seat.
+If you have kids, make a beeline for Enchanted Adventure at Arthurs Seat.
 Alongside manicured garden mazes as far as the eye can see, this playful paradise houses a tube slide ride, sculpture park, indoor maze and lolly shop.
 Add an extra couple of hours to your visit and go tree surfing on one of two high ropes adventure courses.
 There are zip lines, swinging rope bridges, suspended tunnels and a giant Tarzan swing set in the native trees of this ancient woodland.
 Choose from two courses: the Grand course for adults/teens and the Nippers course for kids.
 Make sure you check out the bookings website for additional information before you visit.

 6. Mornington Peninsula beaches